-Having an “unduplicated” or “unique” client count sometimes feels like the holy grail of all social service data.
+Having an “unduplicated” or “unique” client count in your nonprofit software sometimes feels like the holy grail of all social service data.

 Unduplicated information helps us understand how many lives we’ve touched and is used by funders, partners and the community to assess an organization’s impact.

 On an operational level, having only one profile for each household leads to better client service and turns your database from a check-in system to a case management tool.